 You can’t go wrong with a little white sneaker.
 Perhaps the most versatile shoe you could own, a white or cream sneaker can be worn with any other color in your wardrobe and with plenty of skirts and dresses.

 Because the body of the shoe isn’t bulky and the sole is flat, this nondescript shoe style is more like a super casual flat than an actual sneaker.
 Converse, Superga, Adidas, Feiyue, and Vans all carry classic white sneakers.

-The little white sneaker is best for warm weather months, and it since already has a summertime vibe, it pairs well with light weight dresses and skirts.
+The little white sneaker is best for warm weather months, and since it already has a summertime vibe, it pairs well with light-weight dresses and skirts.
 If you’re a little nervous about this unconventional combo, begin by wearing dresses or skirts that also have white in them to match the shoes.
 The matching whites will create cohesion in the look overall so you won’t feel like they’re too contrary.

-Similar to the little white sneaker, canvas high tops work great with dresses and skirts.
+Similar to the little white sneaker, canvas high tops also work great with dresses and skirts.
 The deconstructed body of a high top allows you to tie it close to your ankle, following the natural line of your foot more seamlessly than a bulky Nike high top would.
 Because the silhouette of the shoe is more formed to your foot and ankle, it looks less gym ready and more street style ready.
-Plus, the canvas high top is also more reminiscent of a boot because of it’s tall laces and as we already know, boots look great with skirts and dresses.
+Plus, the canvas high top is also more reminiscent of a boot because of it’s tall laces, and as we already know, boots look great with skirts and dresses.

 Because the silhouette of the shoe is more formed to your foot and ankle, it looks less gym ready and more street style ready.

 Another key component is that canvas high tops have been around for decades and have a vintage appeal to them.
-When wearing high tops with more vintage inspired dresses or skirts, you create a look that is overall more classic which creates an overall cohesion in the ensemble.
+When wearing high tops with more vintage inspired dresses or skirts, you create a look that's overall more classic which creates an overall cohesion in the ensemble.
 As already mentioned, Converse has the classic high top we all know and love, but PF Flyers and Po Zu also carry the iconic style.